The Bible (miniseries)

 The Bible is a television miniseries based on the Bible.
-It was produced by Roma Downey and Mark Burnett and was broadcast weekly between March 3 and 31, 2013 on History channel.
-It has since been adapted for release to theaters as a feature film (138 minutes), the 2014 American epic biblical drama Son of God.
+It was produced by Roma Downey, Ryan Crego and Mark Burnett and was broadcast weekly between March 3 and 31, 2013 on History channel.

 Burnett, best known for producing prime-time hit reality shows, considers the scripted 10-hour series to be the "most important" project he has undertaken.
 The project was conceived by Burnett and Downey after watching Cecil B. DeMille's 1956 film The Ten Commandments for the first time since childhood.

 The series is Mark Burnett's first scripted project.
 In addition to Burnett and Downey, executive producers include Richard Bedser and History's Dirk Hoogstra and Julian P. Hobbs.
 The first episode of the mini-series was seen by 13.1 million viewers, the largest cable television audience of 2013 to date.
 The second installment continued "to deliver blockbuster ratings" for the network, attracting 10.8 million viewers.
 The third installment on March 17, 2013, was once again the No. 1 show on all of Sunday night television with 10.9 million total viewers.
-In addition, the series garnered 4.2 million adults 25–54 and 3.5 million adults 18–49.
+In addition, the series garnered 4.2 million adults 25 to 54 and 3.5 million adults 18 to 49.
 In total, with subsequent airings, The Bible has received more than 100 million cumulative views.

-The series received three Emmy Award nominations for best miniseries, and sound editing and sound mixing on July 18, 2013.
+The series received Emmy Award nominations for best miniseries, sound editing and sound mixing on July 18, 2013.

 Parts of the telecast – including unaired footage – have been turned into a feature film about the life of Jesus entitled Son of God.
 A sequel series with the title A.D.
 The Bible Continues aired on NBC.

 Description

-The series covers "Genesis to Revelation" in "one grand narrative," structured as ten hour-long episodes broadcast in five pairs, with each episode containing two or three biblical stories told through live action and computer-generated imagery.
+The series covers "Genesis to Revelation" in "one grand narrative," structured as 10 1-hour episodes originally broadcast in five pairs, with each episode containing two or three biblical stories told through live action and computer-generated imagery.
 According to Burnett, it included "obvious" stories such as Noah's Ark, the Exodus, and the life of Jesus Christ.
 Five hours are taken from the Old Testament, five from the New.
 The series is based on the New International Version and the New Revised Standard Version of the Bible.

 Downey and Burnett said their "greatest hope" in making the series was that it would "affect a new generation of viewers and draw them back to the Bible."

-"Part of what we hoped to accomplish with the series was to show the Bible is not simply a collection of unconnected stories which are often discussed and analyzed in snippets with chapter and verse numbers," the couple wrote in an op-ed in The Huffington Post.
+"Part of what we hoped to accomplish with the series was to show the Bible is not simply a collection of unconnected stories which are often discussed and analyzed in snippets with chapter and verse numbers," the pair wrote in an op-ed in The Huffington Post.
 "Instead, we wanted to show how the Old Testament connects seamlessly to the New Testament.
 How they are one sweeping story with one grand, overriding message: God loves each one of us as if we were the only person in all the world to love."